CUBRID/cubrid-testtools/doc/ha_repl_guide.md

     feedback_notice_qahome_url = http://192.168.1.86:6060/qaresult/hareplImportAction.nhn?main_id=<MAINID>
     ha_sync_detect_timeout_in_secs=1200
     ```
 2. Create listener script
-A consumer is used to listening to a test message.
+A consumer is used to listening to test messages.
 It requires a queue name and a script name to run.
 Create a script file `~/start_test.sh` as below.
     ```bash
     $ cat start_test.sh